How Does Your Role As The Leader Make The Case For Your Organization or Mission?

 But what kind of capital does a leader hold with those on the outside who may or may not be direct or indirect stakeholders?
 What does a leader look like to, and how are they perceived by, an outside observer?
 The gamut of interaction with, and interest by, those observers can range from those who are actively interested in the organization to those who passively hear about the work of the leader and organization.

 To some extent, it is important that one do what one would do to achieve the mission without putting too much stock in what others say.
 It is important to do what you need to do and not worry what the naysayers have to say.
-But that, specifically, is tied to people who are doubters, providing unwarranted and undeserved feedback, commentary, or energy.
+But that thought mentality, specifically, is tied to people who are doubters, providing unwarranted and undeserved feedback, commentary, or energy.
 We should all tune out those who are overly negative or infusing too much negative thinking into the environment around us without providing any constructive observations.

 Having said that, there’s a time and place to take into account the opinions of others.
 One must still take into consideration the credibility they are afforded by others because no one will want to deal with an organization if they don’t want to entertain the leader’s attitude or approach.

-In few instances will the organization’s work and reputation be able to supersede how much stock is placed in a leader’s demeanor and style.
+In very few instances will the organization’s work and reputation be able to supersede how much stock is placed in a leader’s demeanor and style.
 An organization may have its house, finances, and business in order – a testament to the leader’s likely leadership and management prowess – but still lose out on business and relationship development due to the poor social capital of that leader.

 The reputation of the leader is the face of an organization’s administration.
 It sets the tone.
 It should convey the personality of the organization.
 The leader serves as the organization’s masthead when it comes to reputation.